On what days and times can we find the Church open?

 The Church is always open on a Sunday morning.
 Our main service starts at 10.30 am and lasts about an hour.
 The service is usually a sung Eucharist and we very much hope you will stay and have coffee with us afterwards.

 The Church is open on the first Saturday of the month from 10.00 am – noon when refreshments are available.
 The Parish office on 01303 252947 (open Mondays, Wednesdays and Fridays from 10.00 am – 12.30 pm) can confirm whether or not the Church is open on a particular Saturday morning.

 During the week the Church is open for visiting, and private prayer in St Eanswythe’s Chapel, on Mondays and Wednesdays from 10.00 am to 12.00 pm, and Fridays from 10.00 am to 2.00 pm.
-On the last Thursday of the month there is a said service of Holy Communion which lasts about 30 minutes at 10.30 am (suspended for the interregnum).
+On the last Thursday of the month there is a said service of Holy Communion which lasts about 30 minutes at 10.30 am.
 During Lent this moves to 11.30 am to allow a Lent Lunch to follow on at 12 noon.

 On feast days an evening Eucharist will take place and the Church will be open on other occasions.
 Please check the Weekly News or Events for current opening times.

 The office of Choral Evensong will be celebrated on some Sunday afternoons during the year, please check the latest news for details.